collabdotcloud/docs.collab.cloud/docs/help/faq.md

 # Frequently Asked Questions

-**Q. How do I remove Connections Cloud from my Windows Connector?**

-**A.** Go to Windows Explorer, find the Connector and connected sites in the left navigation pane (usually towards the bottom), right click on the site you want to remove, and click "Disconnect from Site".

 **Q. I cannot upload files greater than 50MB in size with the Windows desktop plugin.
 The plugin returns an error 400.**

 **A.** This is a limit imposed by the desktop plugin.
 It can be changed via a registry key entry detailed here: [HCL Support page](<https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0021371&sys_kb_id=475262431b4f7784c1f9759d1e4bcbb7>)

 The maximum allowed upload size is 2000MB.

-**Q. I have configured my Desktop Connector.
-Why can't I see my communities?**

-**A.** Your community information in the desktop plugin is stored client-side.
-This means we were unable to migrate it and the communities will need to be re-added.
-Once re-added, you will be able to access your community data.

 **Q. What does it mean to make a user inactive?**